clinuz/blargs/README.md

 #### Programmatic Usage

-This tool is actually designed to work with another project, [vlargs](https://github.com/clinuz/vlargs), a command line validator and sanitizer.
+Internally (and _soon, hopefully_ to be publicly available) _blargs_ is wrapped by an argument validator and sanitizer (another project of mine).
 However, there are plenty of reasons you may want to use _blargs_ by itself.

 Let me take a second to describe how to use it _and then I will explain why it returns what it does_.